Patrick Michaels

 Patrick J. Michaels (February 15, 1950 – July 15, 2022) was an American agricultural climatologist.
 Michaels was a senior fellow in environmental studies at the Cato Institute until 2019.
 Until 2007, he was research professor of environmental sciences at the University of Virginia, where he had worked from 1980.

 Starting in 1991, he collaborated with Fred Singer to attack the scientific consensus on ozone depletion.
 He joined the Cato Institute, a libertarian think-tank.
 He described policies designed to reduce greenhouse gas emissions as "Obamunism".
 He wrote a number of books and papers denying or minimizing climate change.

 Early life

-Born in Berwyn, Illinois, Michaels obtained an A.B. in biological science in 1971 and an S.M. in biology in 1975 from the University of Chicago, and in 1979 he obtained his Ph.D. in ecological climatology from the University of Wisconsin–Madison.
+Born in Berwyn, Illinois, Michaels obtained an A.B. in biological science in 1971 and an S.M. in biology in 1975 from the University of Chicago, and in 1979 he obtained his PhD in ecological climatology from the University of Wisconsin–Madison.
 His doctoral thesis was titled Atmospheric anomalies and crop yields in North America.

 In 1991 and 1992, Michaels collaborated with Fred Singer in writing articles for the Washington Times rejecting the scientific consensus on ozone depletion.
 He advanced arguments on the subject as late as 2000.